Skip to main content

 With up to 50% of your credits from elective courses, you can choose courses that appeal to you!

-The PGBM program provides training to work as a business specialist in fields such as human resource managers, marketing professionals, accountants, and entrepreneurs which are among Canada’s top 10 highest paid personnel.
+The PGBM Program provides training to work as a business specialist in positions such as human resource managers, marketing professionals, accountants and entrepreneurs, which are among Canada’s top 10 highest paid personnel.

 Completion of a bachelor’s degree is required for admission.